mathieupoterie/DCB---Music-Production-Tool---React-Version/README.md

 I worked in this project using "react music" (https://github.com/FormidableLabs/react-music).
 Here is, from their documentation, the react component I used to create this DCB Instrument.

-## Basic Concepts I used from the React Music
+## Basic Concepts I used from "React-Music" by FormidableLabs

 #### Song